BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_0_Expanding_Bitcoin_Transactions_Multisigs.md

-# Chapter Six: Expanding Bitcoin Transactions with Multisigs.
+# Chapter Six: Expanding Bitcoin Transactions with Multisigs

 Basic bitcoin transactions: (1) send funds; (2) to a single P2PKH or SegWit recipient; (3) from a single machine; (4) immediately.
 However, all four parts of this definition can be expanded using more complex Bitcoin transactions.
 This first chapter on "Expansion" shows how to vary points (2) and (3), by sending money to an address that represents multiple recipients (or at least, multiple signers).